GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/accessibility/offscreen-content-hidden/index.md

 ## How to manually test

-To check that offscreen content is hidden, you need to manually test that content using a screen reader.
+To check that offscreen content is hidden, you need to manually test it using a screen reader.
 - For Mac users, check out
 [this video on using VoiceOver](https://www.youtube.com/watch?v=5R-6WvAihms&list=PLNYkxOF6rcICWx0C9LVWWVqvHlYJyqw7g&index=6).
 - For PC users, check out